Exterior of courthouse

 Please note, international applicants may have additional requirements beyond what is listed here.
 Information for international applicants can be found on the Toulouse Graduate School website here.

 Incomplete applications are not reviewed for admission.
 It is the applicant’s responsibility to ensure all elements of the application have been received by UNT.
-Applicants can track the status of their applications through the MyUNT portal.
+Applicants can track the status of their applications through the GradCAS portal.

 For any additional admissions and application related questions, please send an email to MSCJAdvising@unt.edu.
 Please allow 5 business days for a reply when classes are in session.
 Replies may take longer between academic terms.
 We appreciate your patience.